-For many recovering addicts, prioritizing sobriety means building new healthy relationships, and forgoing friendships and partnerships that were tarnished by substance abuse.
-With an emphasis on sobriety and a continued focus on substance use disorder recovery, our goal at Harmony Healing Center is to provide you with the tools needed for healthy relationships long after your formal addiction treatment program.
+For many recovering addicts, prioritizing sobriety means building new healthy relationships and forgoing friendships and partnerships that were tarnished by substance abuse.
+With an emphasis on sobriety and a continued focus on substance use disorder recovery, our goal at Harmony Outpatient Center is to provide you with the tools needed for healthy relationships long after your formal addiction treatment program.

 Relationships with Family Members after Substance Abuse

 Drug addiction tends to damage those who are closest to us.
 This means if you have struggled with substance abuse, your family was likely impacted.
 Many who identify as recovering addicts will need to intentionally rebuild relationships with family members to regain their trust and heal any damage caused by past mistakes.

 Oftentimes, community support groups, including 12 steps programs, will encourage repairing relationships through admitting past mistakes and making a clear ask for forgiveness.

 Romantic Relationships After Substance Abuse